 “Do not give up.
 The beginning is always the hardest.”
 For more inspiration, follow me on Pinterest at: http://www.pinterest.com/karenowoc/quotes-that-move-me/

-If you were to ask how you could quickly reverse the aging process, I would advise you to develop your “core”.
+If you were to ask how you could quickly reverse the aging process, I would suggest you start by developing your “core”.
 Your core spans muscles, bones, and joints in your abdomen, back, buttocks, sides, and hips/pelvis.
-Weak, tight or unbalanced core muscles can affect your ability to move, function independently and enjoy physical activities.
+Weak, tight or unbalanced core muscles can affect your ability to move, work, function independently and enjoy physical activities.

 The major core muscles to strengthen are your:

 - Abdominals – Stabilize your core, twist your trunk, and allow you to bend forward at the waist and to each side.